 3) shall include an "m=audio" media-level section for the accepted MCVideo video media stream consisting of:

-a) the port number for the media stream;
+a) the port number for the media stream with the following clarification:

+i) if the MCVideo client is responding to an upgrade (resp. downgrade) of an already established session to (resp. from) emergency or imminent peril and if multiplexing of media streams was used, the MCVideo client should select a different port number not to impact the resource priority used for the other multiplexed media streams;

 b) media-level attributes as specified in 3GPP TS 24.229 [11]; and